Adult Education

 CentreLocationContact

-Hull Adult Education CentreGatineau (Hull)Cynthia Belair (cbbelair@wqsb.qc.ca)
+Hull Adult Education CentreGatineau (Hull)Centre Office (HullAdultEducationCentre@wqsb.qc.ca)

-Pontiac Continuing Education CentreShawvilleMichelle Forgues (mforgues@wqsb.qc.ca)
+Pontiac Continuing Education CentreShawvilleCynthia Belair (cbbelair@wqsb.qc.ca)

 Maniwaki Adult Education and Vocational Training CentreManiwakiThérèse Garneau, (tgarneau@wqsb.qc.ca)